varnishcache/varnish-cache/doc/sphinx/dev-guide/index.rst

 * Our license is BSD 2-clause or looser, no GPL or LGPL.

-* We havn't had a major security issue in 10 years, and we're not going to start having them now.
+* It took 11 years for the first major security issue, and that was too soon.

 Bugs, issues, feature requests & VIPs
 -------------------------------------

 Bugs, issues and feature requests start out as github issues.

-We do a "bug-wash" every monday at 13:00 EU time, where new and otherwise worthy of discussion issues are pow-wowed.
+Monday at 13:00-14:00 (EU time) we "bug-wash" on IRC to decide who and how issues are dealt with.

-Tickets we cannot do anything about are closed.
+Issues we cannot do anything about are closed.

 If feature-requests make sense, they get moved to a wiki/VIP page until somebody implements them.